VP Harris praises cadets’ sacrifice in West Point’s 1st commencement speech by a woman

 She spoke about the country’s military might and its need to innovate, including the adoption of new technology to change how wars are fought — even using artificial intelligence to predict enemy movements and to guide autonomous vehicles.

-Harris made no mention of the ongoing skirmishing in Washington, where the White House and congressional Republicans are trying to avert a debt crisis.
+Harris made no mention about the ongoing skirmishing in Washington, where the White House and congressional Republicans are trying to avert a debt crisis.

 Harris was joined at the commencement by Secretary of the Army Christine Wormuth, who in 2021 became the first woman to hold the military service’s top civilian post.